 - 5 Cups Water

-- Place the husks in the pressure cooker and cover with the cobs.
-Pour in the water.
+Place the husks in the pressure cooker and cover with the cobs.
+Add the chopped yellow onion, peppercorns and water.